splAcharya/splAcharya/README.md

 I’m particularly interested in software that lives close to **execution, memory, and hardware realities**.

 ---
+## 🤝 Looking for mentorship
+I’m currently looking for opportunities to learn under and contribute to someone working on **systems software internals**, **low-level infrastructure**, or **research-oriented systems engineering**.
+I’d be glad to help in any capacity — implementation, experimentation, tooling, performance investigation, or related engineering work.

+---

 ## 🚀 Current focus
 - **Database and query execution systems**